asil-vap/asil-vap/README.md

 - 👋 Hi, I’m @asil-vap
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Ml
-- 🌱 I’m currently learning about Python PL
+- 🌱 I’m currently exploring different Python libraries and their functionailities
 - 📫 How to reach me : info.aesp22@gmail.com

 <!---